Public API

 Programmatically interact with Open Measures' data using the Public API

-Open Measures values transparent openness and offering as much for free as we can in order to help push back on online and offline harm.
-One of the ways we do this is by offering a Public API.
+Open Measures values transparency and proud to offer a free platform in order to help push back on online and offline harm.
+One of the ways we do this is by via Public API.

-Important to note: to mitigate the threat of bad actors, the Public API is rate-limited to 39 requests per day and date-limited to data that is at least six months olddf.
-Get in touch with us if you'd like to learn about a non-rate-limited version of the Public API.df
+Important to note: to mitigate the threat of bad actors, the Public API is rate-limited to 39 requests per day and date-limited such that all visible content is at least six months old.
+Get in touch with us if you'd like to learn about a non-rate-limited version of the Public API.

 There''s a link to the API on the Open Source section of the Open Measures website along with more details on the rate-and date-limiting on the Public API: